dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 openstack coe cluster create --keypair cloud --cluster-template cmsweb-template-large --flavor m2.2xlarge --node-count 2 cmsweb-services
 ```

-Once cluster is created, you may check its status this with the following command:
+Once cluster is created, you may check its status with the following command:
 ```
 openstack coe cluster list
 ```
-Please verify that your cluster is in `CREATE_COMPLETE` state, if so then you
+Please verify that your cluster is in `CREATE_COMPLETE` state, if so, then you
 need to setup an appropriate k8s environment to operate with your cluster.
 If
 you just created a cluster you can setup your environment as following:
 ```